 What are the most challenging and rewarding parts of breaking into the music industry?

 Challenging – people thinking I don’t have talent because of who my father is- thinking I don’t work hard.

 Rewarding- people getting to hear the music I make – as ZZ Top once said “create music you want to hear” and I love doing just that.
-Also, getting to be creative in so many different ways, whether it be designing march, creating video concepts, thinking of stage theatrics, or even getting to do my makeup for a show.
+Also, getting to be creative in so many different ways, whether it be designing marches, creating video concepts, thinking of stage theatrics, or even getting to do my makeup for a show.